top of page

 How do you like the sound of becoming a member of Our Heath Barn by investing funds into the building as part of a Community Benefit Society model?

-By owning shares in the building, you will become a member and have the opportunity to vote.
+By owning shares in the building, you would become a member and have the opportunity to vote.
 Regardless of how much you invest, you will have one vote and therefore a say in the future of the barn and the activities that run from there.
 There is also a hope that members may be interested in volunteering from time to time.

 Ickleton Lion pub in rural Cambridgeshire www.ickletonlionpub.co.uk is a great example of this done well!
 Over a period of a few weeks, they raised £440,000 with pledges both nationally and internationally which allowed them to enter negotiations with owners, Greene King.
 Their website is really helpful and I'd love to mirror this documentation in due course, if/ when the Community Benefit Society idea takes off and if Herts County Council can see it's part of a robust plan (more on that another time.)